-On Waitangi Day, 6 February 2016 Te Kōngahu Museum of Waitangi opened to the public with the permanent exhibition Ko Waitangi Tēnei; This is Waitangi.
+On Waitangi Day, 6 February, in 2016, Te Kōngahu Museum of Waitangi opened to the public with the permanent exhibition Ko Waitangi Tēnei: this is Waitangi.
 Among the 500 taonga and images on display is the painting Hongi and Waikato (1820) attributed to John Jackson, a work that had been purchased by the Fletcher Trust for its collection in 2009.

 — Angus Fletcher

 Entrance to the Stalactite Caverns at Waiomio, Bay of Islands

 Sharpe was a frequent visitor to the North.
 Upon arriving in New Zealand in 1859 he took up land at Mata Creek, Mangapai, south of Whāngarei where he remained for six years before moving to Auckland.
 During the 1870s he worked there as an architectural draughtsman and teacher while also finding time to produce and exhibit large-scale watercolours in New Zealand and Australia.
 His vividly painted landscapes were made in areas within relatively easy reach of Auckland – the Bay of Islands, Coromandel peninsula and into the Waikato.
 Roger Blackley has written that Sharpe probably produced up to 150 paintings of New Zealand subjects, of which less than one hundred survive.
 In 1887 he moved to Newcastle, Australia.